 Once you have identified the cause of your basement flood, you can start planning your clean up and repairs.
 For damage that is covered by insurance, it is important to note that you may need to follow certain recommendations from your insurer and they might already have companies that they contract with for cleaning up flooded basements.

 With some of the minor flooding issues, it might be a situation that you can handle on your own.
 If the damage is extensive, you might want to consider hiring a contractor that specializes in flood damage.
 You also need to consider the source of the water and the possible repairs that you may need.

 Removing the water is going to be the first step toward getting things in order.
 For a small amount of water, you might be able to use a wet/dry vac.
 If the water is high, then you probably need to call in a professional.

-When it comes to cleaning up after a flood, there is significant value that comes with hiring a professional.
-Removing the water is one thing, but you also have to consider issues with mould and bacteria.
-A professional service will have the equipment and the knowhow to do the job right, and they can help to prevent problems that can arise from things like mould.
+When it comes to cleaning up after a flood, there is the significant value that comes with hiring a professional.
+Removing the water is one thing, but you also have to consider issues with mold and bacteria.
+A professional service will have the equipment and the knowhow to do the job right, and they can help to prevent problems that can arise from things like mold.

 After you have the basement cleaned up and back to normal, it is time to think about what can be done to prevent flooding in the future.
 If the insurance company covered the damage, they might make recommendations for ways to prevent the problem from reoccurring.

 If you are on your own when it comes to repairing the flood damage, then you have some points to consider.
 If it was a leak in the foundation, then it is time to call a foundation repair specialist.
 If it was a plumbing problem, then you obviously need to get a plumber out there.
 If the problem was from heavy rainfall or snowmelt, then there could be several points that may help to prevent the water from getting in the basement.